Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 region: YOUR_CLOUD_REGION
 # -- CloudZero API key.
 Required if existingSecretName is null.
 apiKey: YOUR_CLOUDZERO_API_KEY
 # -- If set, the agent will use the API key in this Secret to authenticate with CloudZero.
+This may be preferable for users who would like to manage the CloudZero API key in a Secret external to this helm chart.
+See *Secret Management* below for details.
 existingSecretName: YOUR_EXISTING_API_KEY_K8S_SECRET

-# label and annotation configuration (managed in the 'insightsController' section).
-See the below 'Labels and Annotations' section for more details.
+# -- Configuration for managing the gathering of labels and annotations.
+See the below *Labels and Annotations* section for more details.
 insightsController:
   # -- By default, a ValidatingAdmissionWebhook will be deployed that records all created labels and annotations
   enabled: true